nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

         ret
 ```

 The important line here is `shr eax`, where the compiler shifts the `eax` one position to the right.
 Why did it do that?
-In our C code, we explicitly called division `n /=2;`.
+Our C code explicitly called division `n /=2;`.
 Well, the compiler realised that the operand is `2`, and there's no reason to use division instead of simple `>>`.

 Fun fact, if we rewrite the C code with the bitwise optimisation by replacing the line `n/=2` with the line `n>>=1`, the resulting assembly code will be identical.
-Compilers can perform this optimisation for you, so you shouldn't usually bother with mundane tasks like this.
+Compilers can perform this optimisation for you, so you should rarely bother with *mundane* optimisations like this.

 ## Checking if a number is even or odd

 Suppose we contemplate the following formula, where a number can be written as:  $$A_{2} = \sum_{i=0}^{n} a_i * 2^i$$, where $$a_{i} \in \{0, 1\}$$, we will soon realise that: if we sum up powers of two in general (except $$2^{0}$$), $$A_{2}$$ will always be even.
 A sum of even numbers is always even (we can use $$2$$ as a common factor).

-So the only indicator that gives the parity of the number is $$a_{0}*2^{0}$$. $$a_{0}$$ is the least significant bit, but in another way, it's quite a critical fellow, because it provides us with the answer to one crucial question: is the number even, or is it odd?
+So the only indicator that gives [the parity of the number](https://en.wikipedia.org/wiki/Parity_(mathematics)) is $$a_{0}*2^{0}$$. $$a_{0}$$ is the least significant bit, but in another way, it's quite a critical fellow because it provides us with the answer to one crucial question: is the number even, or is it odd?

 The rule is the following:
 * If $$a_{0}=1$$, thus activating $$2^{0}$$, then the number is odd;
 * If $$a_{0}=0$$, thus *deactivating* $$2^{0}$$, then the number is even;

-So to check the parity of a number is enough to mask it with `0x1`, and get the last bit:
+So to check the [parity](https://en.wikipedia.org/wiki/Parity_(mathematics)) of a number is enough to mask it with `0x1`, and get the last bit:

 ```cpp
 uint16_t a = 15;